 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Moncler has always believed in research and innovation as key drivers for continuous development and improvement.
-This belief goes beyond Company boundaries, Moncler is committed to promoting research in the medical and scientific sector, which it actively supports through funding and grants.
+This belief extends even beyond the Company boundaries.
+Moncler is committed to ensure that research is constantly supported,

-In 2020 the Company’s support went to scientific research on COVID-19, by funding various entities including the University of Padua.
-During the year Moncler also donated more than 300,000 euros for research grants and loans to support researchers at the Umberto Veronesi Foundation and for donations to a number of associations and
+During the year more than 400,000 euros were donated for scholarships and grants to support researchers from the Umberto Veronesi Foundation and to a number of associations and foundations involved in supporting the sick.

-The Umberto Veronesi Foundation was established in 2003 to support scientific research of excellence.
-Its promoters include 11 Nobel Prize winners, who form the Foundation’s Honorary Committee.
+The Umberto Veronesi Foundation was established in 2003 to support high-profile, innovative and independent scientific research on cancer.
+Its promoters include eleven Nobel Prize winners who form the Foundation’s Honorary Committee.

-The Foundation supports medical and scientific research through grants for physicians and researchers involved in the most advanced fields of oncology, cardiology, and neuroscience.
-Since its inception, the Foundation has funded nearly 1,900 researchers involved in cutting-edge scientific projects and around 135 research projects.
+Scientific research is supported through research grants for doctors and scientists working in the most advanced fields of oncology, cardiology and neuroscience.
+Since its establishment, the Foundation has funded more than 2,000 doctors and scientists engaged in cutting-edge scientific projects and about 137 research projects.

-Furthermore, it actively disseminates scientific information through conferences, projects with schools, awareness campaigns and publications.
-In 2013, the Foundation launched the Pink is Good project to support breast cancer research and raise prevention awareness across the community.
-Moncler has actively supported this project since its inception, by donating part of the revenues generated by its main Italian retail stores during one day in October every year, and handing out information brochures to clients to raise prevention awareness.
-In 2020, once again, Moncler supported three
+In 2013, the Foundation launched the Pink is Good project to offer concrete support for research on breast cancer and to raise awareness on its prevention.
+Moncler has actively supported the project since its inception: every year, part of the revenues generated by its main Italian stores from a day in October are donated to this initiative and clients are given an information brochure to raise awareness on prevention.